antonkril/antonkril.github.io/_posts/2014-6-4-method-chaining.md

 layout: post
 title: Method Chaining
 ---

-Method chaining must be discouraged as a clear sign of bad design and usage of mutable objects.
+Method chaining must be discouraged.
+It is usually a sign of bad design, mutable objects, temporal coupling, and non-atomic initialization.

-Many frameworks recommend returning objects from state-modifying methods (especially `$this` from setters) to allow chaining of method calls:
+Many frameworks recommend returning objects from state-modifying methods (especially `$this` from setters) to allow the chaining of method calls:

 ```php
 <?php